-21 Games and Sports to get Your Child Moving in Their Wheelchair
+21 Games and Sports to get a Child Moving in their Wheelchair

-Improves sleep which is very often a problem with those with physical difficulties
+Improves sleep which is very often a problem for those with physical difficulties.

-Reduces constipation – as the body moves the muscles in the stomach contracts and helps move stomach contents to help with painful trapped wind and constipation
+Reduces constipation: as the body moves the muscles in the stomach contract, moving stomach contents.
+This can help with painful trapped wind and constipation.

 Protects joints by increasing muscle strength which takes pressure off joints.
 80% of 21 yr olds with Cerebral Palsy have chronic pain in their joints so exercise at a younger age can help reduce the pain and maintain or increase their function in the future.

-The pull of muscles and weight bearing both increase bone density – reducing the risk of fractures
+The pull of muscles and bearing weight through the bones both increase bone density – reducing the risk of fractures.

-Exercise can reduce fatigue and improve exercise tolerance, so improving function and independence in every day tasks.
+Exercise can reduce fatigue and improve exercise tolerance, improving function and independence in everyday tasks.

 Here we have put together a list of our favourite exercises and activities for wheelchair users.